Thing To Do in Portland

 Portland’s abandoned quarries are fascinating places to explore, full of quarryman’s tunnels and gullies, fossil-filled rocks and a colourful explosion of flowers and butterflies in the spring and summer months.

 You’ll feel a real sense of adventure at Tout Quarry as you scramble around hunting for all the different sculptures.
-The Park hosts many events throughout the year including Living Quarry and Children’s Stone Carving and Sculpture workshops so if you feel inspired by what you see, you can have a go yourself!
+Tout Quarry Sculpture Park is free to visit and hosts many events throughout the year.
+So if you feel inspired by what you see, you can have a go yourself at the Living Quarry event or Children’s Stone Carving and Sculpture Workshops.

 Portland’s hidden curiosities